 Summary: In May 2020, job posting activity bottomed out.
 Since then, posting activity has picked up dramatically, accelerating significantly in the first half 2021.
-Though there was a sharp decline in the late summer of 2021, posting activity has since continued to climb, accelerating again in early 2022.
+There was a sharp declines during the summers of 2021 and 2022.
+However, posting activity has remained high in comparison to its pre-pandemic level.

 Source: Emsi.

 Frequency: monthly, no delay

-Updated: 07/12/2022
+Updated: 09/12/2022